wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>pragna:</em>**&ensp;cognitive consciousness, pure awareness, higher consciousness.

+**<em>prakriti:</em>**&ensp;the cosmic substance, the original uncaused cause of phenomenal existence, which is formless, limitless, immobile, eternal and all-pervasive, also called *avyakta*.

 **<em>pralaya:</em>**&ensp;complete dissolution, merger of the cosmos with the unmanifested Absolute — the Supreme Reality.

 **<em>prana:</em>**&ensp;the breath of life, vital principle.